 DIRECTOR – CONFERENCE CO-CHAIR

-Kimberley Graham is Vice-President, General Counsel and Corporate Secretary of CT REIT.
+Kimberley Graham is Senior Vice President, General Counsel & Secretary at CT REIT.
 With 30 years of legal experience, Ms. Graham specializes in commercial real estate, securities and corporate governance .
-Ms. Graham previously served as Assistant General Counsel, Canadian Tire Corporation (CTC) and Chief Counsel, CT REIT.
+Ms. Graham previously served as Assistant General Counsel, Canadian Tire Corporation (CTC), Vice President, and Chief Counsel, CT REIT.
 Prior to joining CTC, Ms. Graham held increasingly senior roles within the banking industry including General Counsel, Chief Compliance Officer and Corporate Secretary of Equitable Bank.
 She also practiced commercial real estate law at two national law firms.
 Ms. Graham was admitted to the Ontario Bar in 1990 and holds a Bachelor of Laws degree from the University of Western Ontario and a Bachelor of Commerce degree from Concordia University, and completed the Directors Education Program at the Institute of Corporate Directors at the University of Toronto.

 Director – Conference Co-Chair

 Lisa Marcuzzi is the Vice President, General Counsel and Corporate Secretary of ArcelorMittal Dofasco, and ArcelorMittal Country Counsel, Canada.She is responsible for managing all legal, governance and compliance matters.
 Lisa is a member of the Executive Team and the Pension Committee, and serves as the ArcelorMittal Americas Regional Coordinator for Group transactions and Corporate Secretarial matters.
 Lisa has served on the WGCC Conference organization committee for 2 years and joined the board in 2020 as a 2021 Conference Co-Chair.
 She is also a member of the Legal Leaders for Diversity.